 The mandate of the Board is to manage or supervise the management of the business and affairs of the Corporation and to act with a view to the best interests of the Corporation.
 In doing so, the Board oversees the management of the Corporation's affairs directly and through the Audit Committee.
 In fulfilling its mandate, the Board, among other matters, is responsible for reviewing and approving the Corporation's overall business strategies and its annual business plan, reviewing and approving the annual corporate budget and forecast, reviewing and approving significant capital investments outside the approved budget; reviewing major strategic initiatives to ensure that the Corporation's proposed actions accord with shareholder objectives; reviewing succession planning; assessing management's performance against approved business plans and industry standards; reviewing and approving the reports and other disclosure issued to shareholders; ensuring the effective operation of the Board; and safeguarding shareholders' equity interests through the optimum utilization of the Corporation's capital resources.
 The Board also takes responsibility for identifying the principal risks of the Corporation's business and for ensuring these risks are effectively monitored and mitigated to the extent reasonably practicable.
-At this stage of the Corporation's development, the Board does not believe it is necessary to adopt a written mandate, as sufficient guidance is found in the applicable corporate legislation and regulatory policies.
+At this stage of the Corporation's development, the Board does not believe it is necessary to adopt a written mandate or to have developed a written position description for the CEO, chair of the Board and chairs of the various committees, as sufficient guidance is found in the applicable corporate legislation and regulatory policies.
 However, as the Corporation grows, the Board will move to develop a formal written mandate.